 The more general hashtags like #beach #sun #travel will cast your post out into a crowd of millions of other posts that have the same hashtags.
 Yes, you’ve just increased your post’s chance of getting more views, but the opposite effect is getting lost in the crowd.
 Having more specific hashtags, similar to long-tail keywords, can help you target your audience more accurately.
 That being said, it’s better to have an Instagram post with one hashtag than none at all.

 Take a look at your top competitors and see what hashtags they’re using.
-Hashtag research is keyword research, and it’s critical for your Instagram marketing efforts that you’re speaking the same language as your potential followers.
+Hashtag research is keyword research, and it’s critical for your Instagram marketing strategy that you’re speaking the same language as your potential followers.
 Experiment with hashtags and see which ones work for your brand!

 Not only should you pay mind to how long your posts are, but what it is you’re saying.
 It’s safe to mix it up a bit on your Instagram feed, just like work and play.
 Have some longer posts added amongst the shorter ones with snappy and quick copy meant for aesthetics.

-Don’t Be Afraid To Experiment with Instagram marketing tools
+Don’t be afraid to experiment with Instagram marketing tools

 Instagram continues to evolve as a marketing tool with changes made to the app, thus altering how businesses use it.
-For many, it’s easy to get lost in the never ending stream of food, selfies and travel updates.
+For many, it’s easy to get lost in the never-ending stream of food, selfies, and travel updates.
 But one new feature that is often overlooked is the Action Button.

 The Action Button allows users to book a table, call for an appointment, or purchase tickets, all without leaving Instagram.
 However, despite the fact that many of your followers have a business profile, you may be ignoring it.
 Give it a go!

-The Shopping Tab will be the second tab in the photo profile, next to discover (the first tab that everyone is used to seeing).
+The Shopping Tab will be the second tab in the photo profile, next to Discover (the first tab that everyone is used to seeing).
 The Shopping Tab for your photos means that you can add a product right into the post that will lead to the shop-page of your choosing.
 You can add or link a product from as many different shops as you want, and it will link it all together on your feed.
 Experiment with ways of posting to your feed by combining different things from Instagram, Shopify, or wherever your products are.

-IG Story Polls
+Instagram Story Polls

 Instagram polls are becoming more popular each day.
 The feature helps you to get a response on specific topics directly from your followers, allowing you to target your reach more accurately.